bob-Github-2020/AI_Model_for_GNSS_StepDetection_VelocityEstimation/README.md

 For Users with Higher Python/TensorFlow Versions

-If your system has Python ≥ 3.12 or TensorFlow > 2.15.0, you may need to retrain the CNN model on your computer.
+If your system has different version of TensorFlow or has any issues in loading the model, you may need to retrain the CNN model on your computer.

 Please read the details in ***Train_StepCNN-GNSS.py***

 ---